 - At the iTutor group, teachers must be available to teach some peak hour slots on weekends.

 - HAWO work on two and four-week rolling timetables so you can build up regular students.

 All this means is that there is probably a minimum you can expect to earn each month, but it’s in your hands if you want to increase your hours and earn more.

 Do I still get paid if my internet cuts out?

-The last thing your students want is to be stuck staring at a frozen screen, straining to make out your pronunciation through a crackly connection.
+The last thing your students want is to be stuck staring at a frozen screen, straining to make out your pronunciation through a bad connection.

-Companies like VIPKID will cut your pay if your internet cuts out for more than 3 minutes per class.
-This might sound harsh, but from the students’ perspective, 3 minutes is 10% of a 30-minute class they’ve paid for.
+Companies like VIPKID will cut your pay if your internet cuts out for more than three minutes per class.
+This might sound harsh, but from the students’ perspective, three minutes is 10% of a 30-minute class they’ve paid for.